costantinoai/face-morph/DOCKER.md

 # Docker Implementation for face-morph

-Optimized Docker containers for 3D face morphing with CPU and GPU support.
+Docker containers for 3D face morphing with CPU and GPU support.

 ## Quick Start

-### CPU Mode (Recommended)
+### CPU Mode (Recommended - No CUDA Setup Required)

+Easiest option.
+Works on any machine without GPU drivers or CUDA toolkit.

 ```bash
 # Build